Based on our research and reviews, here are the 5 best cordless radar detectors for 2020:

 Now, the Whistler XTR-543 has a great LED display.
-You would think this is better in OLED when it comes to visibility, and in some ways it is.
+You would think this product is better in OLED when it comes to easy visibility, and in some ways it is.
 And yet, Whistler is not spared of complaints that the screen can be hard to read when in bright lighting conditions, and the lighting options for the radar detector does very little to make reading easier.

-Visual alerts are dependable and give sufficient information, but are close to useless in such circumstances when a user needs to squint.
-The alerts also come in audio and voice, so at least you can depend on that in case a signal is detected, and Whistler guarantees that you will always be.
+Visual alerts are dependable and give sufficient information easy, but are close to useless in such circumstances when a user needs to squint.
+The notifications also come in audio and voice, so at least you can depend on that in case a signal is detected, and Whistler guarantees that you will always be.

-It boasts of perfect alert periscopes, which are essentially two flashing lights, that can also depend on in case something is interfering with the clarity of sound alerts such as open windows or loud music.
+It boasts of perfect alert periscopes, which are essentially two flashing lights, that can also depend on in case something is interfering with the clarity of sound warnings such as open windows or loud music.
 But visual alerts on the display are still to be desired.

 The Solo S4 displays the strength of the different bands it can identify through a bar graph, and will also let you know of the change in terms of beeps.
 Nine features can be modified depending on a user’s preferences, including sensitivity, and the device will remember it perfectly even when it has been powered off.
 Whistler XTR-543 offers the same convenience.

 The Solo S4 is undeniably costlier than the Whistler XTR-543, but that may have to do with durability.
 Unfortunately, the latter was reported in some instances to stop functioning within months of purchase, or at least have noticeable deterioration in its detection capabilities.

 Range and band priority

 Just like the Solo S3, the Solo S4 can be modified as desired.
 In terms of sensitivity, there are City, Auto and Highway modes.
 For the City mode, Solo S4 functions with lower sensitivity for the X-band, or one could opt for the detection of the X-band to be switched off altogether.
-Other bands could also be turned off, and Escort offers the option to set different tones for the bands it can detect.
+Other bands could also be turned off, and Escort offers an easy option to set different tones for the bands the product can detect.